 Post Traumatic Stress Disorder occurs after a person experiences a horrifying event that usually involves violence, the threat of harm, or death.
 It can result in symptoms such as flashbacks, nightmares, emotional dysregulation, and sleep disturbances.
 PTSD attacks can make it difficult for individuals to go about their lives and often create feelings of fear and helplessness.

-Common Causes of PTSD and Other Risk Factors
+Common Causes of PTSD Illness and Other Risk Factors

 PTSD can be triggered by the following events: